thedart76/aframe-webvr-ide/README.md

 [![](https://raw.githubusercontent.com/thedart76/aframe-webvr-ide/master/aframe-webvr-ide-v2.gif)](https://raw.githubusercontent.com/thedart76/aframe-webvr-ide/master/aframe-webvr-ide-v2.gif)

 ## Introduction
-When I discovered the A-[Frame textarea component](https://github.com/brianpeiris/aframe-textarea-component "Frame textarea component") created by [Brian Peiris](https://github.com/brianpeiris "Brian Peiris") a few months ago, I thought: “I would be cool to use it as a starting point to create kind of WebVR IDE!”.
+When I discovered the A-[Frame textarea component](https://github.com/brianpeiris/aframe-textarea-component "Frame textarea component") created by [Brian Peiris](https://github.com/brianpeiris "Brian Peiris") a few months ago, I thought: “It would be cool to use it as a starting point to create kind of WebVR IDE!”.

 At the same time, that idea didn't sound so cool to me, because the current VR text entry methods do not offer an enjoyable experience yet.